shenxianpeng/blog/source/_posts/2020/08/rdp-problem.md

 ## How to Fix

-You could login to the vSphere Web Client if you have via console.
+You could login to the vSphere Web Client if you have via console or have some other way to login that machine.

 1. Go into regedit and navigate to